ashishrpandey/kubernetes-training/installation.md

     kubectl get pods --all-namespaces

-on all the worker nodes do
+on all the worker nodes do below to make kubectl command work on worker

     mkdir -p $HOME/.kube
     export KUBECONFIG=/etc/kubernetes/kubelet.conf